modenaxe/awesome-biomechanics/README.md

 ### Animal Anatomy and Anthropology :crocodile:

-* **CT scans of various animals** from John Hutchinson's group. </br> 📀 [dataset](https://osf.io/4sc96/)
+- **CT scans of various animals** from John Hutchinson's group. </br> 📀 [dataset](https://osf.io/4sc96/)

-* **Digital Morphology Museum of Kyoto University (KUPRI)**: The Digital Morphology Museum (DMM) provides an environment in which you can readily examine skeletal anatomy using the Primate Research Institute’s (PRI) collection of CT and MRI tomography scans.
+- **Digital Morphology Museum of Kyoto University (KUPRI)**: The Digital Morphology Museum (DMM) provides an environment in which you can readily examine skeletal anatomy using the Primate Research Institute’s (PRI) collection of CT and MRI tomography scans.
 The goal of this site is to enable you to view the scans of non-human primates and mammals and to download scan data from our database for your original research. </br>
 💻 [website](http://dmm.pri.kyoto-u.ac.jp/dmm/WebGallery/index.html)

-* **DigiMorph**: Digital Morphology library is a dynamic archive of information on digital morphology and high-resolution X-ray computed tomography of biological specimens. </br>
+- **DigiMorph**: Digital Morphology library is a dynamic archive of information on digital morphology and high-resolution X-ray computed tomography of biological specimens. </br>
 💻 [website](http://digimorph.org)

-* **eLucy** by the Dept of Anthropology of University of Texas at Austin. eLucy is dedicated to sharing information about 'Lucy', an early fossil hominin represented by the 3.2 million year old remains of a relatively complete skeleton.
+- **eLucy** by the Dept of Anthropology of University of Texas at Austin. eLucy is dedicated to sharing information about 'Lucy', an early fossil hominin represented by the 3.2 million year old remains of a relatively complete skeleton.
 Through this website is possible to request access for research and teaching purposes to the digital reconstruction (STL files) of right shoulder and left knee of ‘Lucy’, an early fossil hominin (_Australopithecus afarensis_) represented by the 3.2 million year old remains of a relatively complete skeleton.</br>
 📄 [paper](http://dx.doi.org/10.1038/nature19332) |
 💻 [website](https://elucy.org/)

-* **Genetics of craniofacial shape in Mus** by Murat Maga (2017).
+- **Genetics of craniofacial shape in Mus** by Murat Maga (2017).
 This dataset includes ~500 high-resolution 3D mouse head microCT scans, associated anatomical landmarks, and individual genotypes suitable to study quantitative genetics of head shape.
 Scans are of a mouse panel between C57BL/6J and A/J mouse strains and associated genotype data.</br>
 💻 [website](https://osf.io/w4wvg/)

-* **GB3D Type Fossils Online project** aims to develop a single database of the type specimens, held in British collections, of macrofossil species and subspecies found in the UK, including links to photographs (including 'anaglyph' stereo pairs) and a selection of 3D digital models.</br>
+- **GB3D Type Fossils Online project** aims to develop a single database of the type specimens, held in British collections, of macrofossil species and subspecies found in the UK, including links to photographs (including 'anaglyph' stereo pairs) and a selection of 3D digital models.</br>
 📀 [dataset](http://www.3d-fossils.ac.uk/search.cfm) |
 💻 [website](http://www.3d-fossils.ac.uk/home.html)|
 :camera: [introductory video](https://www.youtube.com/watch?v=bXhhmS-HGEI&feature=emb_logo)

-* **Phenome10K**: A free online repository for 3-D scans of biological and palaeontological specimens.
+- **Phenome10K**: A free online repository for 3-D scans of biological and palaeontological specimens.
 This site provides 3D scans – CT and surface – of biological and palaeontological specimens for free download by the academic and educational community.</br>
 📀 [dataset](http://pantodon.science.helsinki.fi/morphobrowser/sp_list.php) |
 💻 [website](https://phenome10k.org)

-* **MorphoBrowser** by Jukka Jervall et al. MorphoBrowser is a 3D visualisation and searching tool for mammalian teeth, accessible over the web.
-It allows the user to ‘browse’ through the diverse range of tooth morphologies found in mammals, both extinct and extant.</br>
+- ~~**MorphoBrowser** by Jukka Jervall et al. MorphoBrowser is a 3D visualisation and searching tool for mammalian teeth, accessible over the web.~~ Inactive</br>
 💻 [website](http://morphobrowser.biocenter.helsinki.fi/)

-* **MorphoMuseuM (M3)**: is a peer reviewed, online journal that publishes 3D models of vertebrates, including models of type specimens, anatomy atlases, reconstruction of deformed or damaged specimens, and 3D datasets. </br>
+- **MorphoMuseuM (M3)**: is a peer reviewed, online journal that publishes 3D models of vertebrates, including models of type specimens, anatomy atlases, reconstruction of deformed or damaged specimens, and 3D datasets. </br>
 💻 [website](https://morphomuseum.com/collections)

-* **MorphoSource** by Duke University.
+- **MorphoSource** by Duke University.
 MorphoSource has approximately 27,000 published 3D models of biological specimens (largely skeletal material).
 You can view all of these in your web browser with no required software.
 Around 13,000 of these are open access and can be freely downloaded for further visualization or measurement.</br>
 💻 [website](https://www.morphosource.org)

-* **SketchFab**: is an online platform providing 3D models (free and not free options).
+- **SketchFab**: is an online platform providing 3D models (free and not free options).
 💻 [website](https://sketchfab.com) |
 ⭐ [example: Science/Technology section](https://sketchfab.com/store/3d-models/science-technology) |
 ⭐ [example: Evans EvoMorph Lab](https://sketchfab.com/arevans)

-* **The Open Research Scan Archive (formerly: Penn Cranial CT Database)** by the University of Pennsylvania Museum of Archaeology and Anthropology (curators: Thomas Schoenemann and Janet Monge). contains high resolution (sub-millimeter) scans of human and non-human crania from the Penn University Museum and other institutions.
+- **The Open Research Scan Archive (formerly: Penn Cranial CT Database)** by the University of Pennsylvania Museum of Archaeology and Anthropology (curators: Thomas Schoenemann and Janet Monge). contains high resolution (sub-millimeter) scans of human and non-human crania from the Penn University Museum and other institutions.
 The collection includes approximately 1800 crania (1200 from the Samuel George Morton Collection, then extended by J. Aitken Meigs).</br>
 💻 [website](https://penn.museum/sites/orsa/Overview.html)

 ### Balance :balance_scale: